grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

      style="float: left; margin-right: 5px;" />
 ```

 In most cases, use Markdown syntax rather than HTML syntax.
-Only use the HTML if you need to change the image in ways that Markdown does not supported.
+Only use HTML if you need to change the image in ways that Markdown does not support.

 ## Description list

 The Markdown parser that Hugo uses, Goldmark, has built-in support for description lists.
-You can use description lists to list terms or core concepts.
+You can use description lists for terms and their definitions, or core concepts.
 The syntax is as follows:

 ```markdown